-California has a zero tolerance policy for underage drivers convicted of DUI.
+California has a zero-tolerance policy for underage drivers convicted of DUI.
 If you are under the age of 21 you are subject to California Vehicle Code Section 23136 which makes it a criminal offense to operate a motor vehicle with a blood-alcohol concentration (BAC) of 0.01% or greater.
 You may be thinking that 0.01% is a very low amount, and that is exactly the point, if you are under the legal drinking age and you have any measurable amount of alcohol in your system while driving you could be charged with DUI.

-California also has what are known as “implied consent” laws for drivers who are under the age of 21.
+California also has what is known as “implied consent” laws for drivers who are under the age of 21.
 Implied consent laws mean that your consent to a chemical test to determine your blood-alcohol concentration (BAC) is implied.
 As a result, if you are asked to submit to a chemical test and you refuse you will face automatic license suspension for up to three years in addition to any penalties that may result from a DUI conviction.